 - The outcomes are pretty much what I expected them to be — straightforward.

 - Although this is not always the case, it is undoubtedly beneficial when photographs are available.

 - The card I have is not a micro, as the name implies.

-- There’s also nothing on the card to suggest that it’s a Black counterpart, which is a disappointment.
+- There’s nothing on the card to imply that it’s a Black parallel either.

 - This specific set has the set name listed on the back, which is also beneficial.

 - In addition, you’ll see that values are displayed in the image below.

 - If you are not, the pricing will not appear, but it will not interfere with your search in any way.

 There are instances when you’ll come upon a card where the standard “Player Name/Number” search yields a large number of results despite your efforts.
 For example, the phrase “Ken Griffey Jr 1” has received almost 600 hits.
 Since inserts became popular in the 1990s, it has resulted in a significant increase in the number of cards available, particularly for players in the top tier.
 When opposed to base sets, basic inserts often include a smaller number of cards.
 That means that those perennial all-stars and fan favorites that are crammed in whenever feasible have plenty of cards that are near the bottom of the checklist.